blros/urarina-wax/index.md

 &nbsp;
 &nbsp;

-<span style="font-family:Papyrus; flow:right"> "The study of the past is more than the study of ancient people, artefacts, events and processes.
-At a broader behavioural level it is about the relationship between people, material objects, processes, and space or place.
-(Papadopoulos & Urton (2012), The construction of value in the ancient past)”    </span>
+<span style="font-family:Papyrus; font-style: italic; flow:right"> "The study of the past is more than the study of ancient people, artefacts, events and processes.
+At a broader behavioural level it is about the relationship between people, material objects, processes, and space or place."  </span>
+ -- (Papadopoulos & Urton (2012), The construction of value in the ancient past).
 &nbsp;

 ---